(Photo by ©Summit Entertainment, Chuck Zlotnick/©Walt Disney Studios Motion Pictures, ©Universal Pictures, ©Paramount Pictures)

 Opening on: April 21, 2023

-Originally slated to be an HBO Max release in the Fall of 2022, the fifth film in the Evil Dead franchise is now headed to theaters in the Spring of 2023.
-It’s remains unclear if this movie will connect to the originals or the 2013 remake, or if it will be its own thing entirely, but it will focus on two sisters whose reunion is interrupted by – what else? – the discovery of a mysterious book that summons demons.
+Originally slated to be an HBO Max release in the Fall of 2022, the fifth film in the Evil Dead franchise is now headed to theaters in April.
+The story, which moves the action from the woods to the city, focuses on two estranged sisters whose reunion is interrupted by – what else? – the discovery of a mysterious book that summons demons.
+The film doesn’t appear to be connected to any of the previous entries, including the 2013 remake, but it promises plenty of blood-soaked thrills.

 Directed by: James Gunn